 With mobile phones replacing wallets and taking up the better part of your attention and time; push notifications are becoming ever more crucial elements of marketing strategies.

 Push notifications are messages sent by apps to mobile devices that host the apps.
 They are incredibly efficient at delivering relevant and time-sensitive messages to the user.

-2- have enabled marketers to personalize, add rich and engaging content based on user behavior and understand user profiles like never before.
+2. It has enabled marketers to personalize, add rich and engaging content based on user behavior, and understand user profiles like never before.
 E.g., Hey Sarah, we noticed you’ve added a shoe to your cart.
 Here’s an additional 10% if you purchase this in the next half hour.
 Use this code- ADD-10

 At the heart of push notifications lies the need for increased user engagement, driving app revenue, conversion and retain existing users.
 An expertly executed strategy will help marketers achieve these.

 But all is not as rosy as it seems.
 The average user has around 26 apps installed on their phone.
 In reality, however, they use only three apps daily.
 Research has shown that if an app is unused for seven days, chances of its usage again are slim; plus, 1 in 4 apps get uninstalled after the first use.

 In one of our earlier posts, we talk about how push notifications can drive mobile app conversions.